curv3d/curv/docs/Language.rst

   but generally zero or more parameter names.
   During pattern matching,
   we attempt to match an argument value against a pattern.
-  If the match is successful, we bind each parameter name to (elements of) the value that was matched.
+  If the match is successful, we bind (each) parameter name to (elements of) the argument value.

 expression
   A phrase that computes a value.